All of my grandparents were farmers, and the generations before them lived a simple life. They were frugal, hardworking, and wasted nothing.

 food safe buckets in the overflow pantry

 My food safe buckets have gamma seal lids on them so no air or critters can get in.
 I freeze the grain and dry goods for 3 days before I place them in the bucket.
 I do not like any weevils or unwanted bugs lurking around my pantry.
+I have never had food spoilage of any kind using this system.

 gathering eggs